-Ryan Brahms who was born and raised in New York, at a young age knew what it was he was meant to do.
+Born and raised in New York, Ryan Brahms knew at a young age what he was meant to do.
 Resilience, a love of music and a natural appreciation of the human condition filled Ryan with an unwavering passion to artistically share his journey.

 A trained musician, composer and arranger Ryan had performed clarinet and saxophone throughout NYC with numerous legends such as James Brown and Dave Brubeck all by the age 19.
 However, soon after due to an injury, he lost his ability to continue playing horns.
 But his determination and passion for music did not end there; he shifted his focus towards singing and songwriting.

 His early songs quickly gained attention by multiple managers and label’s in LA and NYC.
 After relocating for several years in LA and many broken promises Ryan persevered remaining true to his purpose.
 He wrote hundreds of songs about his experiences pushing the boundaries of both himself and the world around him.
 In 2013, Ryan moved back home to NY, where he quickly found multiple residences all over the city and the opportunity of working with a major record label presented itself.
 His first official full scale production was the renowned Cutting Room where he sold out the venue.
 It was at this event where he shared with the world for the first time his hit song, Superman.
 “It’s so much a part of me this song.
 It talks about my journey as a human being.
 The ups and downs that life throws at you and the strength to overcome adversity.
 It’s in these moments where we grow, where we really live.”